Gladys Egan: Personal life and death

 Egan married three times.
 The details of her first marriage in 1920, as noted, are uncertain.
 Records do document and confirm that in the mid-1930s she married John Edson Jacoby, a native of Michigan who was an automobile "sales engineer".
 During their marriage they had one child, a daughter, Joyce Angela Jacoby, who was born in 1936.
 The federal census of 1940 shows four-year-old Joyce residing with her parents in Detroit, where John continued his work in the automobile industry.
-Gladys's marriage to him lasted until 1948, when he died.
+Gladys's marriage to him lasted until his death in 1948.

-Twelve years after John Jacoby's death, on June 26, 1960, Gladys married Melvin Babbitt Rice in California, but that union was a short one, and Rice died only six months after the couple's wedding.
+Twelve years after John Jacoby's death, on June 26, 1960, Gladys married Melvin Babbitt Rice in California.
+Their union was a short one, as Rice died only six months after the wedding.
 No subsequent records indicate that Egan married again.

 The final years of Egan's life were spent in a nursing home in Chula Vista, California.
 In March 1985, at age 84, she died in the Cresta Loma Convalescent Hospital in nearby Lemon Grove, California, still using the name Gladys Egan Jacoby.
 Following cremation, her ashes were scattered by the Telophase Society in accordance with her wishes.